tinkeros/RiscvLinuxTOS/README.md

 Don't expect to do anything useful with this, I made it for fun, mostly just so I could simply say I booted Linux on TempleOS/TinkerOS/ZealOS.

-You do not have real a terminal/tty so don't expect interactive commands to work, but non-interactive text applications and shell commands should work fine.
+You do not have a real terminal/tty so don't expect interactive commands to work.
+Non-interactive text applications and shell commands should work fine provided they do not require keys which are non-printable.

 There is no support for graphics, networking, or access to the host TinkerOS/ZealOS filesystem.
 The only things you can access are things on the pre-built root filesystem.

+This is just a demo and unlikely to evolve further functionality.